dotkernel/api-documentation/docs/book/v4/core-features/authentication.md

 ### Issuing API Tokens

-Token generation in DotKernel API is done using the `password` `grand_type` scenario, which in this case allows authentication to an API using the user's credentials (generally a username and password).
+Token generation in Dotkernel API is done using the `password` `grand_type` scenario, which in this case allows authentication to an API using the user's credentials (generally a username and password).

 The client sends a POST request to the `/security/generate-token` with the following parameters: